ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_voltage_limit_high

         Specifies the maximum voltage limit, or high clamp voltage (V :sub:`CH` ), in volts, at the pin when the PPMU forces current to the DUT.
-This property is applicable only when you set the PPMU_OUTPUT_FUNCTION property to DC Current.
+This property is applicable only when you set the :py:attr:`nidigital.Session.ppmu_output_function` property to DC Current.